pdidev/pdi/docs/First_steps.md

 }
 ```

-Let's analyse what happens in each line.
-Firstly we have `PDI_init` function which take parameter of type `PC_tree_t`.
-It's a structure parsed from some YAML file, in our case we parse it with `paraconf` library build in %PDI.
+Let's analyze what happens in each line.
+Firstly we have PDI_init() function which take parameter of type `PC_tree_t`.
+It's a tree structure parsed from some YAML file, in our case we parse it with `paraconf` library build in %PDI.
 To parse a file we need to call `PC_parse_path` function passing file path as argument.
 The next step is to call an event in %PDI named "Hello World Event".
-At the end we have to call `PDI_finalize()`.
+At the end we have to call PDI_finalize().
 The output from this program is presented below:
 ```
 [PDI][Test-plugin][10:25:28] *** info: Welcome to the test plugin!
 [PDI][10:25:28] *** info: Initialization successful